-- the apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules. - for the professional discussion, compiled and submitted a portfolio of evidence see below - for the demonstration of practice and multiple-choice test, there are no specific requirements to submit supporting materials
+- achieved English and mathematics at level 2.
+For those with an education, health and care plan or a legacy statement, the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
+British Sign Language qualifications are an alternative to English qualifications for those for who have BSL as their primary language - for the professional discussion, compiled and submitted a portfolio of evidence see below - for the demonstration of practice and multiple-choice test, there are no specific requirements to submit supporting materials